-The first Silver Panda coins were already minted in 1983, but they were only 90% pure and only available with a proof finish.
+The first Chinese Silver Panda coins were already minted in 1983, but they were only 90% pure and only available with a proof finish.
 The China Gold Coin Incorporation produces the coins in their current purity of 99.9% since 1989.
 The brilliant uncirculated 'bullion' version is currently only being offered in the denomination of 30 gram (1 oz until 2015).
 Proof coins exist in other sizes as well.
-Chinese Silver Pandas mostly bear the same design as the Gold Panda coins of the same year but there are some exceptions.
+Chinese Silver Pandas mostly bear the same design as the Chinese Gold Pandas that were issued the same year but there are some exceptions.
 There exist many special versions of the coins as well, for example gilded and colored coins as well as coins with special privy marks.

 The Chinese Silver Panda page gives more information about the coins and allows you to compare current prices.

-All three issues of the Chinese Palladium Panda coins bear the same panda design that was also used on that year's gold version of the coins.
+All three different issues of the Chinese Palladium Panda bear the same panda design that was also used on that year's gold version of the coins.

 Four different sizes of bimetallic Panda coins that have a gold core and a silver outer ring were made from 1990 to 1997 in very low mintages.